margaretmf/margaretmf.github.io/readinglist.md

 * Son of the Wilderness: THe Life of John Muir by Linnie Marsh Wolfe
 * The Writings of John Muir by John Muir
 * Eight Hours for What We Will: Workers and Leisure in an Industrial City by Roy Rosenzweig
-* The post-urban: LA by Eric Holding and Sarah Chaplin
+* The Post-Urban: LA by Eric Holding and Sarah Chaplin
 * The Gig Economy Celebrates Working Yourself to Death by Jia Tolentino
 * Why Work Sucks and How to Fix It: THe Results-Only Revolution by Cali Ressler and Jody Thompson
 * Burning Man: From far our freak-fest to corporate schmoozing event by Sophie Morris